nf-core/hgtseq/docs/usage.md

 **nf-core/hgtseq** is a bioinformatics best-practice analysis pipeline for A pipeline to investigate horizontal gene transfer from NGS data.

-### Input Formats
+## Input Formats

 The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the input file.
-This file can have at least two or three columns according to the format of reads used, i.e. two columns for BAM files and three for FASTQ files (as defined in the table below).
+This file can have at least two or three columns according to the format of reads used, i.e. two columns for BAM files and three for FASTQ files (as defined in the tables below).

+### FASTQ

 The FASTQ file extension can be either *fastq.gz* or *fastq*.

 ```console
 sample,input1,input2